bodrick/awesome/TOPICS.md

 ## readme

 *   [kefranabg/readme-md-generator](https://github.com/kefranabg/readme-md-generator) - 📄 CLI that generates beautiful README.md files
-*   [eli64s/README-AI](https://github.com/eli64s/README-AI) - 🚀 CLI tool that generates beautiful and informative README Markdown files.
-Powered by OpenAI's GPT APIs 💫
+*   [eli64s/README-AI](https://github.com/eli64s/README-AI) - 🚀 CLI tool that generates beautiful and informative README.md files.
+Powered by OpenAI's language model APIs 💫
 *   [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository will assist you in creating a more beautiful and appealing github profile, and you will have access to a comprehensive range of tools and tutorials for beautifying your github profile.  🪄 ⭐
 *   [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 *   [othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template) - An awesome README template to jumpstart your projects!